Phinnf/ASM_Android_Code/README.md

 3.  **Sync Gradle:**
     * Allow Android Studio to download dependencies (MPAndroidChart, etc.).
 4.  **Run the App:**
-    * Connect an Android device or use the Emulator (API Level 24+ recommended).
+    * Connect an Android device or use the Emulator

----

-## 👥 Contributors
-* **Student Name: Phu Tuong Long, Ho Duc Duong
-* **Tutor:** Do Trung Anh
----
-*This project is submitted as part of the BTEC Level 5 Higher National Diploma in Computing.*